What would you attempt to do if you knew you could not fail? – Unknown

 The final treatment option is surgical ear reconstruction.
 For this treatment there are two prevailing techniques:

 - The natural cartilage technique utilizes your child's own skin and cartilage from their rib to create a framework for a new ear.
 This treatment is invasive and requires between two and five surgeries before it is compete.
 The advantage to this technique is that the new ear is formed entirely from your child's own body tissue.
-However, the most notable disadvantage is that it requires you wait until your child is between seven and ten years old to ensure there is enough rib cartilage to create an adult sized ear.
+However, the most notable disadvantage is that it requires you to wait until your child is between seven and ten years old to ensure there is enough rib cartilage to create an adult sized ear.
 This method has been in use for over 50 years, and is considered the “gold standard” in ear reconstruction.

 - Medpor reconstruction uses a polyethylene plastic implant as a framework for the patient's own tissue to grow around and into.
 This method requires only one or two surgeries and can be performed on children as young as three years old, but the use of a plastic implant is undesirable to many parents.